top of page

 Is this a fundraiser?

-The Ocean Community Chamber of Commerce has incurred significant up-front costs to create this magical sculpture the first year.
+Now in its third year, and largely due to over 1,400 hours of donated time throughout the year by Tree Founder, Lisa Konicki and additional hours from Maria DiMaggio, the project experiences a profit to support the OCCC.
+The Ocean Community Chamber of Commerce incurred significant up-front costs to create this magical sculpture the first year.
 The OCCC purchased 378 lobster traps (used ones would not be as safe structurally), 360 buoys, strings of lights, tie wraps and paint & brushes.
 There were costs to apply for event permits and insurance.
 There were costs associated with the creation of new website and the insurance policy to protect the organization against liability.
 There will be costs for electricity, event programs, marketing, security, brochure printing, mileage and more.

-In 2021 we bought 378 traps and over $3,000 worth of lights.
+In 2021 we bought $3,000 worth of lights.
 Our gorgeous mahogany door cost $3,200 and that's after a generous discount by A.B.
 Powell + Associates.
 We had to buy a $6,200, 40 cubic foot container to store the 378 traps at the Ocean Community Chamber of Commerce.
 Most of the buoys were driven to the artists all over CT and RI, and picked up when the art was complete, so there were mileage costs.
 There were expenses for signage to recognize sponsors, and inform the public to “please do not touch the tree or buoys” along with new buoys, marketing, brochure printing, buoy delivery, and permits.
 We paid to rent the COMO and La Grua for the workshops and paid a mere $500 to the COMO to create the beautiful anchor, which has a value well over $3,000.
 Their generosity was incredible.
 We bought a terrific, professional grade, Sandy Claws lobster costume.
 Thankfully, clear coating of the buoys was donated by Crotty and Sons and the nautical rope was donated by Mystic Knotwork.
-Thanks to over 1,000 hours of donated labor and generous support of donations at the tree, puzzle & ornament sales, auction monies the project finished in the black.
+Thanks to generous support of donations at the tree, puzzle & ornament sales, and auction monies the project finished in the black.

 What type of Volunteer Opportunities exist?

 We need help throughout the year delivering buoys to artists and picking them up.
+Volunteers are needed to take photos of the buoys and craft social media posts promoting the artists and/or buoy sponsors.
 We need volunteers to transport traps from Westerly to Stonington and help set-up the tree.
-Once the exhibit opens, we need docents to greet the public, answer questions, take photos and maintain an orderly line when necessary.
+The night of the tree lighting we need parking lot attendants.
+When the exhibit opens, we need docents to greet the public, answer questions, take photos and maintain an orderly line when necessary.
+When the exhibit is closed we need help taking down the buoys, wrapping them and storing them in totes.
+We need help distributing the buoys to their sponsors once the tree comes down.

 How can I get involved as a volunteer or sponsor?